 - D. Once the bar has been replaced in the racks or on the platform at the completion of the lift, the judges will announce their decisions by means of the lights.
 One color for a "good lift" and another for "no lift." - E. The three judges must arrange themselves in what they consider to be the best viewing positions around the platform for each of the three lifts.
 However, the Chief Judge must always bear in mind the need to be easily visible to the lifter performing the squat or deadlift. - F. Before the contest, the judges shall jointly ascertain that the platform and competition equipment complies in all respects with the rules.
 Defective equipment is to be discarded. - G. During the contest the judges must jointly ascertain that: - 1.
 The weight of the loaded bar agrees with the weight announced by the speaker.
-Judges may be issued loading charts for this purpose. - 2.
-On the platform the lifter's costume is consistent with requirements under V. COSTUME AND PERSONAL EQUIPMENT.
+Judges may be issued loading charts for this purpose.

+2. On the platform the lifter's costume is consistent with requirements under V. COSTUME AND PERSONAL EQUIPMENT.
 If any judge has reason to doubt a lifter's integrity in this respect, he must after the completion of the lift, inform the Meet Director of these suspicions.
 The three judges may then examine the lifter's costume and personal equipment.
-If he is found guilty of wearing anything inconsistent with previously stated requirements, the attempt will be deemed "no lift". - H. A judge shall not attempt to influence the decisions of the other judges. - I. The Chief Judge may consult with side judges, the rules committee, or any other official as necessary in order to expedite the competition.
+If he is found guilty of wearing anything inconsistent with previously stated requirements, the attempt will be deemed "no lift".